Part of the Elmore Five—alongside Amie, Camden, Kate, and Jackson.

 For 15+ years, my primary vocation involved Christian ministry and pastoral work among university students and young adults in Salem, Ore., Clemson, S.C., and Richmond, Va.
 The social and organizational contexts were as diverse as the particular geographies.
 Part of this work also included service learning in international environments (see: below).
 These experiences in professional development, humanitarian work, and Christian mission have been uniquely enriching, influencing my intercultural understanding and global perspective.

-Since 2015, I’ve been (slowly!) progressing toward the finish line of a doctorate in Christian-Muslim relations—a religious and cultural interest of mine.
-Since 2012, I've worked in a very part-time capacity with a faith-based nonprofit called Peace Catalyst International.
-PCI is focused on dialogue, friendship, and partnership endeavors among Muslims.
+Since 2015, I’ve been (slowly!) progressing toward the finish line of a doctorate in Christian-Muslim Relations—a religious and cultural interest of mine.
+Since 2012, I've worked in a very part-time capacity with a nonprofit called Peace Catalyst International.
+PCI is focused on dialogue, friendship, and partnership endeavors between Christians and Muslims.

-During this season, I’ve been journeying through a career-shift.
-Meanwhile, I've gained additional experience in hospitality and service, working various jobs out of necessity: landscaping; bar-tending; hotel guest services.
-Currently, I work as the Produce & Cheese Manager at Market Street Market in Charlottesville.
+During this season I’ve also been journeying through a career-shift.
+Meanwhile, I've gained additional experience in hospitality and service, working various jobs out of necessity from landscaping to bartending to hotel guest services.
+Currently, I work as the Produce & Cheese Guy at Market Street Market in Charlottesville.

-I remain hopeful of finding a long-term vocational pathway—perhaps in an institutional context like the University of Virginia, or with a nonprofit organization in the Charlottesville area, or as part of a communications/media venture where I can draw upon my experience in broadcasting and my passion for writing.
+I remain hopeful of finding a long-term vocational pathway in an institutional context like the University of Virginia, with a nonprofit organization in the Charlottesville area, or as part of a communications/media venture where I can draw upon my experience in broadcasting and my passion for writing.

-- cultural intelligence and intercultural relations (differences and barriers)
+- Interpersonal skills and Intercultural relations (navigating differences and barriers)